 - The Agricultural Producer Security Council is a statutory council created under s.
 15.137(1), Stats.

-- The Council advises the Wisconsin Department of Agriculture, Trade and Consumer Protection on the administration of the agricultural producer security program under ch.
+- The Council advises the Department of Agriculture, Trade and Consumer Protection (DATCP) on the administration of the agricultural producer security program under ch.
 126, Stats.

 - The Council meets as often as DATCP deems necessary, but at least once annually.